Python Continue Statement

 Loops in Python automates and repeats the tasks in an efficient manner.
 But sometimes, there may arise a condition where you want to exit the loop completely, skip an iteration or ignore that condition.
 These can be done by loop control statements.
 Continue is a type of loop control statement that can alter the flow of the loop.

-As the name suggests the continue statement forces the loop to continue or execute the next iteration.
-When the continue statement is executed in the loop, the code inside the loop following the continue statement will be skipped and the next iteration of the loop will begin.
+Continue statement is a loop control statement that forces to execute the next iteration of the loop while skipping the rest of the code inside the loop for the current iteration only i.e. when the continue statement is executed in the loop, the code inside the loop following the continue statement will be skipped for the current iteration and the next iteration of the loop will begin.

-continue statement.
-What we can do here is we can run a loop from 1 to 10 and every time we have to compare the value of iterator with 6.
-If it is equal to 6 we will use the continue statement to continue to next iteration without printing anything otherwise we will print the value.
+Consider the situation when you need to write a program which prints the number from 1 to 10 and but not 6.
+It is specified that you have to do this using loop and only one loop is allowed to use.
+Here comes the usage of continue statement.
+What we can do here is we can run a loop from 1 to 10 and every time we have to compare the value of the iterator with 6.
+If it is equal to 6 we will use the continue statement to continue to the next iteration without printing anything otherwise we will print the value.

 Below is the implementation of the above idea: